grafana/grafana/docs/sources/alerting/notifications.md

 +++
+title = "Alert notifications"
-title = "Alerting Notifications" description = "Alerting Notifications Guide" keywords = ["Grafana", "alerting", "guide", "notifications"] type = "docs"
+description = "Alerting notifications guide" keywords = ["Grafana", "alerting", "guide", "notifications"] type = "docs"
 [menu.docs]
 name = "Notifications"
 parent = "alerting"
-weight = 2
+weight = 200
 +++

-# Alert Notifications
+# Alert notifications

-> Alerting is only available in Grafana v4.0 and above.

 When an alert changes state, it sends out notifications.
 Each alert rule can have multiple notifications.
 In order to add a notification to an alert rule you first need to add and configure a `notification` channel (can be email, PagerDuty or other integration).
 This is done from the Notification Channels page.

+> **Note:** Alerting is only available in Grafana v4.0 and above.

 ## Notification Channel Setup